cpetrich/counterfeit_DS18B20/README.md

 	(some older chips (pre-2009) had buggy hardware circuits (dies), most infamously the ``B7`` die \[4\], cf. Issue [19](https://github.com/cpetrich/counterfeit_DS18B20/issues/19)).

 ## Solution to the 85 °C-Problem
-There is a simple, undocumented, way to discriminate between the power-up 85 °C-reading and a genuine temperature reading of 85 °C in DS18B20 of Family A \[5\]: ``<byte 6>`` of the scratchpad register.
+There is a simple, undocumented, way to discriminate between the power-up 85 °C-reading and a genuine temperature reading of 85 °C in DS18B20 of Family A and some others \[5\]: ``<byte 6>`` of the scratchpad register.
 If it is ``0x0c``, then the 85 °C-reading is a power-up reading, otherwise it is a true temperature measurement.

 ## GXCAS 18B20
 The DS18B20 clone of Beijing Zhongke Galaxy Core Technology Co., Ltd., trading as GXCAS, seems to be distributed independently by GXCAS and UMW (Family B1).
 According to their web page, GXCAS has only been around since January 2018.
 While GXCAS does not have a datasheet online, the datasheet on the UMW web page emphasizes the addition of two user-defined bytes in the scratchpad register, and the possibility of changing the ROM address \[14\].
 A number of these chips bear fake DS18B20 topmarks.
 GXCAS is clearly proud of their product as they write their company name prominently onto the die.